Queensland ports play a critical role in the growth of the Queensland economy.

 In accordance with the Reef 2050 the state government will work with stakeholders to implement a range of initiatives to ensure that port activity adjacent to the Great Barrier Reef is better managed.

 On 3 June 2015 the Queensland Government introduced the Sustainable Ports Development Bill 2015 to implement key port-related actions of Reef 2050:

-- restrict new port development in and adjoining the GBRWHA to within current port limits and outside a state marine park
+- restrict new port development in and adjoining the GBRWHA to within current port limits and outside Commonwealth and state marine parks

 - prohibit the sea-based disposal of port-related capital dredge spoil material within the GBRWHA

 - mandate that capital dredged material generated at the priority ports be beneficially reused or disposed of on land where it is environmentally safe to do so.

 Also, consistent with Reef 2050, the Bill mandates master plans at priority ports to optimise use of existing infrastructure and address operational, economic, environmental and community relationships, as well as supply chains and surrounding land uses.

 The government reaffirms its commitment to protect the Fitzroy Delta, Keppel Bay and North Curtis Island.
 These areas are excluded from the proposed Gladstone port master planned area.

 Through the proposed legislation the government will balance the development of the state's major ports with the protection of the Great Barrier Reef, providing better economic and environmental outcomes for Queensland.